SoyluAlaattin/connect-four/README.md

 This game developed with React is a modern version of the classic board game "Connect Four."
 The objective of the game is to connect four tokens of the same color either horizontally, vertically, or diagonally.

 - Game Board and Fundamental Variables:
 The game board is represented by a 6x7 grid, implemented as a 2D array.
 Each cell can contain a game token or remain empty.
 The currentPlayer variable indicates the current player and is initially set to "Player."
-The gameOver variable stores whether the game has ended and its outcome.
+The gameOver variable stores whether the game has ended and its outcome.You can name the game you will play, and this name will be stored in local storage.

 - Authentication and User Name:
 Players can perform authentication, log in, or register.
 The user's username is stored in local storage for the logged-in player.